CalebFenton/CalebFenton.github.io/source/_posts/how-does-dalvik-handle-this-registers.md

 Has a register layout like this:
 * `r0`, `r1`, `r2` - local registers
-* `r3` - `this` register (p0 with `--use-locals`)
+* `r3` - `this` register (`p0` with `--use-locals`)
 * `r4` & `r5` - `J` parameter (wide types use two registers)
 * `r6` - `I` parameter

 ## The Question

 I wondered if `p0` was somehow special and if it was possible to rewrite it.
-One of the optimizers I'm working on needs to rewrite Smali and it works best if it knows all of the available registers at a certain point in code.
+One of the optimizers I'm working on needs to rewrite Smali, and it works best if it knows all of the available registers at a certain point in code.
 A register is "available" if it's not used for the rest of the execution.
 If you've ever written a tool to automatically modify Smali, you have probably run into this problem.

-**Spoiler warning:** It is _not_ special and it _is_ possible to reassign `p0`!
+**Spoiler warning:** `p0` is _not_ special and it _is_ possible to reassign!

 Here's the code I used to test: